September 11 attacks: Rescue efforts

-The New York City Fire Department deployed 200 units (half of the department) to the World Trade Center.
-Their efforts were supplemented by numerous off-duty firefighters and emergency medical technicians.
-The New York City Police Department sent Emergency Service Units and other police personnel and deployed its aviation unit.
+The New York City Fire Department (FDNY) deployed more than 200 units (approximately half of the department) to the World Trade Center.
+Their efforts were supplemented by off-duty firefighters and emergency medical technicians.
+The New York City Police Department (NYPD) sent its Emergency Service Units and other police personnel and deployed its aviation unit, which determined that helicopter rescues from the towers were not feasible.
+Numerous police officers of the Port Authority Police Department (PAPD) also participated in rescue efforts.
 Once on the scene, the FDNY, the NYPD, and the PAPD did not coordinate efforts and performed redundant searches for civilians.

-As conditions deteriorated, the NYPD aviation unit relayed information to police commanders, who issued orders for its personnel to evacuate the towers; most NYPD officers were able to safely evacuate before the buildings collapsed.
+As conditions deteriorated, the NYPD aviation unit relayed information to police commanders, who issued orders for personnel to evacuate the towers; most NYPD officers were able to evacuate before the buildings collapsed.
 With separate command posts set up and incompatible radio communications between the agencies, warnings were not passed along to FDNY commanders.

 After the first tower collapsed, FDNY commanders issued evacuation warnings.
-Due to technical difficulties with malfunctioning radio repeater systems, many firefighters never heard the evacuation orders.
+Due to malfunctioning radio repeater systems, many firefighters never heard the evacuation orders.
 9-1-1 dispatchers also received information from callers that was not passed along to commanders on the scene.
-Within hours of the attack, a substantial search and rescue operation was launched.
-After months of around-the-clock operations, the World Trade Center site was cleared by the end of May 2002.